 - Acts as a focal point.
 The Technical Coordinator knows with whom the expertise lies, and can be contacted to identify experts in the field of data buoys and their applications. - Identifies new partners and convinces them to share data.
 The TC has access to Argos files and can identify new buoy operators.
-Buoy operators which do not participate in the DBCP may be interested to join in or can be convinced to share their data in real-time through GTS distribution. - Makes proposals and recommendations.
-Since the TC is constantly in contact with key players in the buoy community, e.g. buoy operators, buoy data users, telecommunications providers, he/she is in a good position to make proposals and recommendations regarding Quality Control of buoy data, data processing, GTS issues (e.g. code forms, GTS bulletin headers), potential cooperation between buoy operators. - Helps to fix technical problems.
-Since the TC uses office spaces at CLS it is easy to fix technical problems related to the system or to GTS distribution of the data.
-On other technical issues, since he/she is aware of the most common problems that occur, he/she can suggest standard solutions and call for expertise within the DBCP community. - Acts as a catalyst among different players to speed up certain processes (e.g. cooperation between meteorologists and oceanographers regarding evaluation and deployment of SVPB drifters).
+Buoy operators which do not participate in the DBCP may be interested to join in or can be convinced to share their data in real-time through GTS distribution.

-• Informs the buoy community of the status of buoy programmes.
+- Makes proposals and recommendations.
+Since the TC is constantly in contact with key players in the buoy community, e.g. buoy operators, buoy data users, Service Argos, he is in a good position to make proposals and recommendations regarding Quality Control of buoy data, data processing, GTS issues (e.g. code forms, GTS bulletin headers), potential cooperation between buoy operators. - Helps to fix technical problems.
+Since the TC uses office spaces at Service Argos part of the time, it is easier to fix technical problems related to the system or to GTS distribution of the data.
+On other technical issues, since he is aware of the most common problems that occur, he can suggest usual solutions and call for expertise within the DBCP community. - Acts as a catalyst among different players to speed up certain processes (e.g. cooperation between meteorologists and oceanographers regarding evaluation and deployment of SVPB drifters). - Informs the buoy community of the status of buoy programmes.
 This is now done primarily through the DBCP web server and through reporting mechanisms to DBCP Action Groups and by the Technical Coordinator to the DBCP itself.

-1.6.
-Action Groups
+1.7.
+Regional Action Groups